Cougar/Self-Hosting-Guide/README.md

 [SnapRAID](https://github.com/amadvance/snapraid) is a folder-based backup tool that behaves like a software or hardware RAID5/6 disk raid, but is not a disk raid itself.
 There is no realtime recovery, free space between disks cannot be combined and manual excution of backup is needed.

 [rsync.net](https://rsync.net/) is a Cloud Storage for Offsite Backup that give you an empty UNIX filesystem to access with any SSH tool.
 Built on ZFS for data security and fault tolerance with support for rsync/sftp/scp/borg/rclone/restic/git-annex.

+[Rclone](https://rclone.org/) can be used to backup local files to over 70 cloud storage products.

 ### Snapshots Management/System Recovery